mavlink/MAVSDK-docs/en/api_reference/classdronecore_1_1_drone_core.md

 ```

-Adds a UDP connection with the default arguments.
+Adds a UDP connection to the default port.

 This will listen on UDP port 14540.